Skip to Content

 Miami Employment Discrimination

-Miami Employment Discrimination Attorney
+Miami Discrimination Lawyer

-Miami Attorneys Protecting the Rights of Employees
+Attorneys Protecting the Rights of Employees

 Whether you are applying for a job, pursuing a promotion, or going through layoffs at work, you trust that you will be judged on your performance, as well as the merits of your work and qualifications.
 Unfortunately, this is not always true.
 Employers in Miami-Dade County sometimes base their decisions on an employee’s immutable traits, such as race, religion, age, pregnancy, or gender.
 This can have significant economic and emotional consequences for an employee.
-You should consult the Miami employment discrimination lawyers at Phillips & Associates if you believe that you may have a claim of discrimination.
+You should consult the Miami employment discrimination lawyers at Phillips & Associates, PLLC if you believe that you may have a claim of discrimination.

-Employment Discrimination
+Employment Discrimination Laws

-Federal laws prohibit discrimination based on color, race, religion, national origin, gender/sex, disability, age over 40, as well as sexual harassment. .
+Federal laws prohibit discrimination based on color, race, religion, national origin, gender/sex, disability, age over 40, as well as sexual harassment.
 Many federal anti-discrimination laws apply to Florida employers with at least 15 employees, which leaves employees of small companies unprotected.
 The age discrimination law applies only to employers that have a minimum of 20 employees.

 The Florida Civil Rights Act of 1992